 Matt Barnes spent four seasons bouncing around between the Developmental League, the ABA and the end of NBA benches.
-You think he learned to be a 32-point scorer there?

 One of the great things about an uptempo system is as a player's scoring goes up, so does his value.
 And as a player's value inflates, it's often a good idea to sell.